Fir bark mulch is made from the chopped or shredded bark of conifers, such as redwood, pine, and fir.

 Understand the process: Organic matter + air + water = compost

 Because temperature is a factor, do not expect much out of a compost pile in winter.
 Material can still be added, or another pile started.
 In spring, the whole process will begin again.
-Also, if a area is especially hot or wet, cover the compost pile to maintain desirable moisture levels.
+Also, if an area is especially hot or wet, cover the compost pile to maintain desirable moisture levels.
+Some people take composting very seriously and monitor temperature.
+I didn’t until I started composting the bedding from my chicken coop.

 Compost is called “finished” when it is ready to use.
+There is simply no way to say how long finishing will take because of the factors already mentioned.
+Generally, speaking, under reasonably good conditions, a compost pile is ready for use within 45 to 60 days.
 Finished compost takes up 25-40% of the original occupied space, depending on its ingredients.
-Compost can be dug into beds before planting, a 2” layer can be applied over lawns as an amendment, or it can be used as mulch.
-Personally, I also add compost to the bottom of potted plants before adding high quality potting soil and my plants seem to like it a lot.
+Compost can be dug into beds before planting, a 2” layer can be applied over lawns as an amendment, or it can be used as mulch or top dressing.
+I like to add just a little compost to the bottom of potted plants before adding high quality potting soil and my plants seem to like it a lot.

 For those who do not have space for a compost pile, bin, or drum, try composting with worms!
 This is called vermiculture.
 Worm bins can compost an amazing amount of yard and kitchen scraps pretty quickly.
-Worms can eat their body weight in scraps every single day!
+Did you know that worms can eat their body weight in scraps every single day?
 Learn how to build worm bins and compost with worms at the UC Agriculture and Natural Resources page about worms.

 Remember, composting is easy and it provides a powerful boost to the garden.
 Start composting today!

 Most gardeners are familiar with the three numbers displayed on bags and boxes of fertilizer, but we’ll do a quick review, just to be sure.
-The three numbers represent the percentage by weight of nitrogen (N), Phosphorous (P) and Potassium (K).
+Those three numbers represent the percentage by weight of nitrogen (N), phosphorus (P) and potassium (K).
 Think about this for a moment.
-A 10-pound bag of 10-20-10 fertilizer contains 1 pound nitrogen, 2 pounds phosphorous, 1 pound potassium, and 7 pounds of filler.
+A 10-pound bag of 10-20-10 fertilizer contains 1 pound nitrogen, 2 pounds phosphorus, 1 pound potassium, and 6 pounds of filler.
 Yes, filler.
-If all your plants need is nitrogen, blood meal is a far better choice.
+If all your plants need is nitrogen, blood meal may be a better choice.

 Nitrogen (N) - leaf growth